pvln94/Movie_Recomendation_System/README.md

 ## Note: for execution of ipynb file unzip tmdb_5000_credits.zip
 The ML code for the recommendation system is in the Movie-Recommendation-System.ipynb file.

+Store the use Ml model as Pickel file to connect with website.

 ### Web Application:
 The web interface for the recommendation system is built using Streamlit.